ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Node broker gives names to dynamic nodes when they register.
 By default, a node name consists of the hostname and the port on which the node is running.

-Node Broker can give *virtual* names for dynamic nodes, which identify the node within the tenant.
-If a dynamic node has been shut down, after a timeout its virtual name can be taken by a new dynamic node serving the same tenant.
+Node Broker can give *virtual* names for dynamic nodes.
+A virtual name identify the node within the tenant.
+If a dynamic node has been shut down, after a timeout, its virtual name can be taken by a new dynamic node serving the same tenant.
 Without using virtual names, the number of known dynamic node names in a cluster can grow infinitely if new dynamic nodes always get unique hostnames, which is common in cloud environments.

-To enable virtual node names, you need to add the following to the configuration:
+To enable virtual node names, you need to add the following to the cluster configuration:

 ```yaml
 feature_flags:
   enable_virtual_node_names: true
 ```

 A virtual node name consists of a prefix and a node's sequential number within its tenant.
 By default, the prefix is `slot-`.
-To override the prefix, add the following to the configuration:
+To override the prefix, add the following to the cluster configuration:

 ```yaml
 node_broker_config: